-There are approximately 123,300 Brokers as of the end of March 2016, and their business scale varies.
+In order to engage in real estate brokerage business, it is necessary to obtain a license from a prefectural governor or the Minister of Land, Infrastructure, Transport and Tourism (in cases where the applicant seeks to do business with offices in two or more prefectures) based on the Real Estate Brokerage Act (Act no. 176 of 1952).
+There were approximately 123,400 Brokers as of the end of March 2017.
+In 2015, the annual number of transactions was approximately 170,000, while the value of annual sales was approximately 39 trillion yen.
+Business scale varies significantly across real estate brokers.
 While there are major Brokers who handle more than thousands of transactions a year, there also exist small and medium-sized Brokers, such as a private business who conduct community-based operation.
 The latter gets a majority.

 As to measures to contribute to mitigating risks, the Act on Prevention of Transfer of Criminal Proceeds requires Brokers to conduct CDD including verification at the time of transactions and prepare and preserve verification records and transaction records when they make a purchase and sale contract of building lots and buildings or conduct intermediary or agency service thereof.
-The Act also requires Brokers to file STRs when received property is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.
+The Act also requires Brokers to file STRs when the property received in the transactions is suspected to be criminal proceeds or when customers are suspected to be involved in concealment of criminal proceeds and the like, through taking account of the contents of this risk assessment report and a comparison with the manner of ordinary transactions and the like, in addition to the result of CDD including verification at the time of transactions, the actual manner of the transactions and other relevant circumstances.